isthatyous/90DaysOfDevOpsChallenge/2025/networking/solution.md

 ---

-## Task 2  --> 🔥 How These Protocols Help in DevOps
+## TASK 2  --> 🔥 How These Protocols Help in DevOps

 1. **HTTP/HTTPS**
    - Used in **REST API calls** for cloud services (AWS, Azure, Kubernetes).